eclipse-openj9/openj9/doc/compiler/jitaas/Sockets.md

 Encryption via TLS (OpenSSL) is optionally supported.
 See [Usage](Usage.md) for encryption setup instructions.

-If a network error occurs, `JITaaS::StreamFailure` is thrown.
+If a network error occurs, `JITServer::StreamFailure` is thrown.

 ### `J9Stream`
 Implements basic functionality such as stream initialization (with/without TLS), reading/writing objects to streams, and stream cleanup.